Introduction

 - For example, in cooling a 0.2 per cent C steel, the austenite at temperature t2 will have a carbon content corresponding to point ‘a’ (Fig 7) while that of the ferrite will correspond to point c.Upon further cooling the carbon content of the austenite will increase and at a temperature of 723° C (Ac1), it will reach 0.8 per cent.

-- Austenite of the eutectoid composition will decompose at the constant temperature of 723°C and pearlite will be formed.
+- Austenite with eutectoid composition decomposes at a constant temperature of 723°C and forms pearlite.

-- Thus, hypoeutectoid steels (containing less than 0.8 per cent C) will consist of ferrite and pearlite when they are completely cooled.
-The higher the carbon content of such steels, the more pearlite and the less ferrite they will contain.
+- Thus, hypoeutectoid steels (which contain less than 0.8% carbon) form a structure of ferrite and pearlite when they cool completely.
+As the carbon content increases, these steels develop more pearlite and less ferrite in their microstructure.

 - At the temperature 723° C (Ac1) the austenite will contain 0.8 per cent C and will decompose at this constant temperature into the ferrite-cementite eutectoid mixture which we call pearlite.